 So is it mythological or historical?

-It sounds like Total War: Three Kingdoms is leaning into the rich fictionalised version of the era that we see expressed in Romance of the Three Kingdoms and, indeed, the Dynasty Warriors hack 'n slash series.
+Total War: Three Kingdoms is leaning into the rich fictionalised version of the era that we see expressed in Romance of the Three Kingdoms and, indeed, the Dynasty Warriors hack 'n slash series.
 This plays into the game's extensive new hero systems, which are designed to simulate some of the shifting allegiances of the period.
 We've yet to see these play out on the strategy map yet, though.
 The art direction also reflects the romanticised take on the era that pulls from art reflecting the period.
 It's similar to Shogun 2 in this regard.

-If you don't want to field heroes that can wreck units on their own, Total War: Three Kingdoms features a 'classic' mode that shuffles heroes into units and reduces their strength to believable human levels.
+If you don't want to field heroes that can kill hundreds on their own, Total War: Three Kingdoms features a 'classic' mode that shuffles heroes into units and reduces their strength to believable human levels.
 Some of the more fantastical random events and characters won't turn up in this mode either.
 It's designed to be a more vanilla take to please long-term fans of historical Total War games.

 Here are some Total War: Three Kingdoms screenshots